Isaac36Y/Isaac36Y/README.md

 ### Hey, I'm Isaac.

-I'm a self-taught full-stack developer in Southern Oregon.
-I came into software from a sales career, and that turned out to be a real edge: I can walk into a room with someone who has never hired a developer, find the actual problem buried under how they describe it, scope it, price it, and ship something that solves it.
+I'm a self-taught full-stack developer in Southern Oregon, mostly working in TypeScript, React, and Node.
+I care as much about the conversation around the code as the code itself: understanding what someone actually needs, explaining tradeoffs in plain terms, and building the thing that fits.
+Good software is a communication problem before it's a technical one.

 I'm comfortable and fluent with AI tools and agentic workflows.
-I hand code my passion projects because I think it's extremely helpful to keep architecture, design, and problem solving mind sets strong.
+I hand code my passion projects because I think it's extremely helpful at keeping architectural, design, and problem solving mind sets strong.
 I have a lot of experience in offline-first DB syncing, data-driven tools, and customer facing problem solving.
 I actively consume content to improve myself as a developer.

 I'm looking to join a team where I can keep shipping, learn from people better than me, and grow into a stronger engineer.
 I still take on freelance work while I look.